istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29.7/index.md

 - **Fixed** an issue where istiod CPU usage increased as the number of `AuthorizationPolicy` resources increased. ([Issue #61254](https://github.com/istio/istio/issues/61254))

-- **Fixed** generated Gateway `Service`s being rejected when two listener names sanitize to the same Service port name (names differing only by periods versus dashes, or only past the 63-character limit), which blocked every unpublished port on the Gateway.
+- **Fixed** generated Gateway `Service`s being rejected when two listener names sanitize to the same Service port name (names differing only by periods versus dashes, or only past the limit of 63 characters), which blocked every unpublished port on the Gateway.
 Colliding port names are now disambiguated with the listener's port number.

 - **Improved** performance when fetching `PeerAuthentication` resources for a given workload.